znsio/specmatic-documentation/documentation/external_examples.md

 ## Validate External Examples

-All examples in a specification can be easily validated using the command `java -jar specmatic.jar examples validate --contract-file <path to openapi file>`
+All examples in a specification can be easily validated using the command `java -jar specmatic.jar examples validate --contract-file <path to openapi file>`.

-This command validates examples that can be run (either as test or stub), including:

-1. external examples in the `_examples` directory of the specification
-2. inline request and response examples having matching names
-3. inline requests where the response has no body
-4. inline responses where the request has no body

 It will exit with return code `1` if any example is not in sync.